pfj3/SwiftSlackbots/README.md

-#####This class can send simple messages:
+####Sending Simple Messages

 ```swift
 webhookbot.sendMessage(message: "This is a line of text in a channel.\nAnd this is another line of text.")
 ```

-And also messages with links, detailed in Slack's documentation
+And also messages with links:

 ```swift
 webhookbot.sendMessage(message: "A very important thing has occurred! <https://alert-system.com/alerts/1234|Click here> for details!")
 ```

 Attributes such as the bot's name and icon can be set by the user, and the channel can be set in advance of sending a message.
-Channel may be overridden by specifying channel parameter in a call to any of the send message functions
+Channel may be overridden by specifying channel parameter in a call to any of the send message functions.

 ```swift
 webhookbot.botname = "webhookbot"